-Editi laughed out loud, then threw a bottle of Versace perfume to her sister Annie.
+Editi laughed, then threw a bottle of Versace perfume to her sister Annie.

-“Are we not allowed to chose whatever we want?”
+“Are we not allowed to choose whatever we want?”
 Annie asked.

 The women laughed and talked about everything including how white people behave in America.

-Nathan cried and when Editi carried him, her mother advised that she shouldn’t carry him in her arms for so long, so that he won’t get too used to people carrying him.
+Nathan started crying and when Editi carried him, her mother advised that she shouldn’t carry him in her arms for so long, so that he won’t get too used to people carrying him.

 Her mother knocked on the door three times before daybreak.
-“Nathan is hungry, give him breast.”
-She would say.
+“Nathan is hungry, come and give him breast,” she would say.

 They’d stopped talking to each other on the phone and chats.
 She had to respect Editi’s presence for a while.

-Few weeks after Editi was back, Nneoma called Editi and said, “Please can you send your husband to come help me on my inverter, it’s not working.
+Few weeks after Editi came back, Nneoma called Editi and said, “Please can you send your husband to come help me on my inverter, it’s not working.
 I don’t understand what’s happening.”